Why you should be implementing an RFM Model

 Use this rule if you want to have a sample that is representative for the entire list.

 By testing 5% or 10% of your list, you minimize the risks of launching a promotion campaign that would fail.
-If you need help with setting up A/B testing experiments and personalization workflows for your segments, Omniconvert is the right technology to do it.
+If you need help with setting up A/B testing experiments and website overlays for your segments, Omniconvert is the right technology to do it.
 I know I’m biased, but it’s the only way to do it without installing multiple codes on your site.

 Step 4.
 Analysis